rswgnu/hyperbole/README.md

-# GNU Hyperbole 7.1.4 - The Everyday Hypertextual Information Manager
+# GNU Hyperbole 8.0.0 - The Everyday Hypertextual Information Manager

-[Say thanks or send a testimonial if you like Hyperbole.(mailto:rsw@gnu.org)]
+[We work on Hyperbole as a gift to the Emacs community and request you send us a thank you or a testimonial describing your usage if you like Hyperbole (mailto:rsw@gnu.org)].

 <!-- START doctoc generated TOC -->
 **Table of Contents**